Facepunch/Facepunch.Steamworks/README.md

 ## Client

-Compile and add the library to your project.
+Compile the Facepunch.Steamworks project and add the library to your Unity project.
 To create a client you can do this.

 ```csharp
 var client = new Facepunch.Steamworks.Client( 252490 );